psolymos/journal/_posts/2016-09-15-adding-pbapply-to-packages.md

 ```

 That is all.
 Suggestions and feature requests are welcome.
-Leave a note or visit the [GitHub repo](https://github.com/psolymos/pbapply/issues).
+Leave a comment or visit the [GitHub repo](https://github.com/psolymos/pbapply/issues).